 - Longitudinal lines – These include double solid yellow lines, center lines, lane lines, transition lines, and the like.

 - Traverse lines – These include STOP lines and pedestrian intersections.

 - Others – These include DO NOT BLOCK intersection lines, turn lines, and lane lines for buses and PUJs.

 2. What happens if I disregard the road signs?

-If you disregard the road signs and symbols in the Philippines, you become a traffic violator.
+If you don't comply with the road signs and symbols in the Philippines, you become a traffic violator.
 The worst that can happen is a fatal accident.
 Keep in mind that each violation comes with a penalty or sanction.
-First offense may require you to pay a fine of PHP 150.
-Check this list to see relevant traffic violations.
+Committing a first offense may require you to pay a ₱150 fine.

-3. Where can I learn more about road signs and other related driving basics?
+3. Where can I learn more about basic traffic signs in the Philippines?